HexagonUBI/Modpack-Utility/ROADMAP.md

 - Clear the disposable categories (logs, crash reports, caches) in one action.
 - Watch a folder and update sizes live rather than on demand.
 - Settings should have "Always Ask" for deletion, and then it would prompt you whether you want to permanently delete files or just move them to the recycle bin.
+- When scanning for anything (whether it's all instances in overview or storage page for an instance), stop highlighting "Smaller files" or "Smaller Instances" and actually track them/showcase in the data as well, for a better control of diskspace.
+- Cache latest scan until remeasuring is prompted or app is restarted (there is a bug that causes cache to purge whenever settings or something updates, like language or colorscheme which I need to fix)

 ## Dependencies